ezzatron/austenite/test/fixture/specification/big-integer/default.md

 > weighting for this node

 This variable **MAY** be set to a non-empty **big integer** value.
-If left undefined the default value is used (see below).
+If left undefined, the default value is used (see below).

 ```sh
 export WEIGHT=10000000000000001   # (default)